*Individual results may vary

-After full or partial breast removal, many women feel uncomfortable or incomplete.
+What is Breast Reconstruction?After full or partial breast removal, many women feel uncomfortable or incomplete.
 For these women, breast reconstruction offers several procedure options to give each woman the option of having her breasts returned to their natural state.
 Some women find that they feel comfortable with their bodies after a mastectomy, and these women may prefer not to undergo reconstruction.

+What You Need to Know About Breast Reconstruction SurgeryYou should consider all of your options during a consultation to understand the choices available to you.
+You can begin planning before you even have your mastectomy.
+You have the choice between immediate and delayed breast reconstruction.
+An immediate reconstruction starts at the same time as a mastectomy, while a delayed reconstruction may wait for some healing to occur first.
+People may see better results from immediate reconstruction, but not everyone has this option for medical and surgical reasons.
 You also have the choice of using an implant for your reconstruction or an autologous tissue transfer, which replaces the lost volume with tissue taken from a donor site elsewhere on the body.
 This option will leave a scar at the donor site but can avoid the need for implants for people who prefer to avoid that choice.
 If you only had a mastectomy on one breast, you may be recommended for a procedure such as an implant or lift in the other breast to achieve better symmetry.

 Breast Reconstruction Consultations AvailableHow Does Breast Reconstruction Work?
 Each breast reconstruction surgery follows a unique treatment plan.
 Because your situation will vary depending on the extent of your mastectomy and other factors, Dr. Brenman will design a plan to create the best breasts for you.
 Your procedure may take as little as an hour and a half, but Dr. Brenman will take as long as needed to achieve the desired results.
 Working with your other doctors, we can plan out a way to restore your breasts to normal using a medically safe and individualized plan.